-DUI law in some states allows a search warrant to be issued for a forced blood draw if you fail to voluntarily submit to a blood or breath test.
+DUI law in some states allows the issue of a search warrant for a forced blood draw if you fail to voluntarily submit to a blood or breath test.

-If you live in a state that permits forced blood draws, it may not be in your best interest to refuse a breath or blood test when the police ask you to submit a sample.
+In states that permits a forced blood draw, it wouldn't be a wise choice to refuse a breath or blood test.
 Regardless of your refusal, the police will obtain a warrant and draw your blood anyway.
-Since implied consent laws make it a separate offense to refuse a chemical test, additional penalties will be imposed for your refusal, and the evidence will still be obtained.
+Implied consent laws makes a separate offense for chemical test refusal, imposing additional penalties, and obtaining the evidence.

 The 4th Amendment of the United States Constitution prohibits unreasonable searches and seizures.
-Extracting a sample of your blood certainly qualifies as a search and seizure, and therefore the withdrawal of your blood for purposes of DUI testing must be reasonable.
-While the procedures under which blood is taken varies from state to state, federal courts have determined that the process is reasonable under certain conditions.
-In most circumstances, a DUI suspect must be under arrest, and a warrant must first be obtained.
+Blood extraction certainly qualifies as search and seizure, so withdrawal of blood for purposes of DUI testing must be reasonable.
+Federal courts have determined that the process is reasonable under certain conditions, although blood extraction procedures varies from different states.
+A DUI suspect must be under arrest.
+Also, must obtain a warrant first.

-The 4th amendment requires that search and seizure warrants be sanctioned judicially, supported by probable cause.
-They must also be limited in scope, specifically stating the person or place to be searched and the items to be seized.
-The warrant must establish that the police have probable cause to believe a person is DUI.
-If any of the above requirements are not met, an experienced defense attorney will file a motion to suppress your blood test results.
+The 4th amendment requires that search and seizure warrants sanctioned judicially, supported by probable cause.
+Although limited in scope, specifically state the person or place searched and the items seized.
+The warrant must establish that the police have probable cause to believe a person is driving under influence (DUI).
+However, if unable to meet these requirements.
+An experienced defense attorney will file a motion to suppress blood test results.

-Check your local chemical testing statutes to determine whether warrants and forcible blood draws are required or permitted in your state.
-If you have been arrested for DUI, and a blood sample was taken as a result of a warrant, contact an attorney immediately for more information.
+Check local chemical testing statutes to determine whether warrants and forcible blood draws, according to your state.
+If arrested for DUI, and the taken of a blood sample as a result of a warrant, contact an attorney immediately for more information.